wepa-nytrik/Wepa-QR-Code-Generator/README.md

 1. Fork or download this repository
 2. Upload files to your GitHub repository
 3. Go to **Settings → Pages** → Branch: `main / (root)` → Save
-4. Access your live site at:  https://wepa-nytrik.github.io/wepaman-qr/
+4. Access your live site at:  [Wepa QR Code Generator](https://https://wepa-nytrik.github.io/Wepa-QR-Code-Generator/)

 ---